mimothaking/mimothaking/README.md

 ## I'm a Student, Gamer, And a Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning React-Native 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m expending my knowledge in mobile application
 - 🥅 2022 Goals: Become famous!
 - ⚡ Fun fact: I love to play guitar / drums and piano but i suck at them all :c